Finding the Cheapest Car Insurance Companies

 Your Driving Record Is Crucial

 A clean driving record is one of your most valuable assets for maintaining low insurance costs.
 Even a single at-fault accident can increase your premium by 20% to 40% for three to five years.
-DUI convictions trigger even steeper increases — often 50% to 100% — and some insurers may refuse coverage entirely.
+DUI convictions trigger even steeper increases — often 85% to 96% — and some insurers may refuse coverage entirely.
+Many insurers offer accident forgiveness programs that prevent your first at-fault accident from increasing your premium.
+Review the best auto insurance companies to find which offer accident forgiveness and other valuable protections.

 Credit Score Influences Rates